mpmccode/mpmc_testing/README.md

 # MPMC Tests
 This directory contains the tests, test inputs, and test runner (`test.py`) for [MPMC](https://github.com/mpmccode/mpmc).
-This program should run fine on any modern python installation.
+The only dependancy is Python 3.
 ## How to write tests
 Each test needs three files: